5 Types of Personal Loans

 A debt consolidation loan can be a lifesaver when you have several high-interest debts that are difficult to manage.
 Credit cards, store cards, title loans, payday loans, pawnshop loans, and others often charge significant interest on the money you borrow.

-If you are only able to make the minimum monthly payments on your credit cards, for example, you may have a difficult time paying down your debt.
+If you can only make the minimum monthly payments on your credit cards, for example, you may have difficulty paying down your debt.
 Because of the high interest, new charges will be added to the total each month, making it feel like you are on a hamster wheel that you can never get off of.

 With a debt consolidation loan, you borrow the money you need to pay off your high-interest debts.
 The interest rate on your new loan will be much lower in comparison.
 You then make fixed monthly payments until your debt is eliminated.

 The great thing about debt consolidation loans is that your financial history may not disqualify you from being approved.
-Because these loans are intended to help people recover from difficult financial situations, it may still be possible to qualify with an average or poor credit score.
+Because these loans are intended to help people recover from difficult financial situations, qualifying with an average or poor credit score may still be possible.

 3. First-Time Borrower Loan